This post may contain affiliate links. Please read our disclosure policy.

-Our Carne Picada will turn your kitchen into an amazing south-of-the-border taco bar with this simple, easy and versatile recipe.
+Our carne picada will turn your kitchen into a South-of-the-border taco bar with this simple, easy, and versatile recipe.
 Buen Provecho!

 What is Carne Picada?